If you're not already wearing daily SPF and feel overwhelmed with the terminology on sunscreen tubes - you're not the only one.

 How long will SPF remain effective when stored?

 Most sunscreens have expiration dates on their bottles, but if they don’t, we recommend writing the date of purchase right on the bottle.
-To keep sunscreen at peak performance, be sure to store it in cool places where the bottle is not exposed to sunlight for prolonged periods of time.
+To optimize performance, be sure to store SPF in cool places where the bottle is not exposed to sunlight for prolonged periods of time.

 It is normal for some natural separation to occur over time if stored for a while before use.
 If you're unsure, refer back to the expiry date and the time of your purchase to know when it will likely cease to be effective.